What Are Class Boundaries in Statistics?

 Final Reflections

 Class boundaries are far more than a mechanical adjustment—they represent a commitment to statistical integrity.
-But every histogram tells a story about data, and boundaries determine whether that story is told faithfully or distorted by artificial gaps and misaligned bars.
-As you proceed in your analytical journey, let attention to these细节 (details) become second nature.
+Which means as you proceed in your analytical journey, let attention to these细节 (details) become second nature.
+Every histogram tells a story about data, and boundaries determine whether that story is told faithfully or distorted by artificial gaps and misaligned bars.
 The precision you apply to class boundaries will cascade into every subsequent interpretation, decision, and insight derived from your work.

 In statistics, as in life, the boundaries we set shape the narratives we create.
 Choose them wisely, and your data will speak with clarity and truth.